 Almost 120 newly qualified registered nurses are set to swell the ranks of two East Yorkshire hospitals.

-Mike Wright, Chief Nurse for Hull and East Yorkshire Hospitals NHS Trust says:
+Mike Wright, Chief Nurse for Hull University Teaching Hospitals NHS Trust says:

 “I am delighted to welcome all of these newly registered nurses to work at the Trust and congratulate them on becoming registered nurses.
 It is fantastic that they have chosen to work in our local hospitals and the senior nurses and I look forward to supporting their career progression and development.